 I began this practice of surrender hoping to receive guidance on important matters.
 Since then, engaging in an ongoing loving conversation with God has become my main priority, and I now sometimes ask about “trivial” things, just to keep the conversation going.
 And I have learned that Divine Mother sometimes plays tricks on me.
 Once, for example, I asked for guidance on directions and eventually realized that the answer was taking me in the wrong direction.
 It was not a serious “mistake,” and I could see that the Divine was just having a good laugh with me.
 My relationship with God becomes even more of a loving friendship when we have fun together.

 Life has given me many choices, and I could easily spend all of my time doing a variety of different things, helter-skelter, full speed ahead.
 No longer.
 I now take comfort in making decisions based not on ego gratification but on the highest good that God and Guru would like from me.
 I don’t claim perfection in this practice, but as I get closer, I feel more and more inner freedom and bliss.

 I’ve also learned that sustaining that bliss is an ongoing challenge.
-To feel God’s energy flowing through me, I have to keep reminding myself to ask for guidance, and to remain open and receptive.
-There is always room for improvement, but fortunately, I’m getting better at not forgetting to ask.
+To feel God’s energy flowing through me, I keep reminding myself to ask for guidance and to remain open and receptive.
+There is always room for improvement, but fortunately, I’m getting better at remembering to ask.